 The Parish Council agreed to fund a movable speed camera / sign and the Borough Council Highways officers agreed suitable locations.

-I'm delighted in 2020 this is now in place!
+I'm delighted in 2020 the speed and data collecting device (SID) is now in place!